-14.18.3 - Soft updates
+14.18.1 - Soft updates

-Another tool that can be used to speed up your system is softupdates.
+An important tool that can be used to speed up your system is softupdates.
 One of the slowest operations in the traditional BSD file system is updating metainfo (which happens, among other times, when you create or delete files and directories).
 Softupdates attempts to update metainfo in RAM instead of writing to the hard disk each and every single metainfo update.
 Another effect of this is that the metainfo on disk should always be complete, although not always up to date.
-So, a system crash should not require fsck(8) upon boot up, but simply a background version of fsck that makes changes to the metainfo in RAM (a la softupdates).
-This means rebooting a server is much faster, as you don't have to wait for fsck!
-(OpenBSD does not have this feature yet.)
 You can read more about softupdates in the Softupdates FAQ entry.

-14.18.4 - Size of the namei() cache
+14.18.2 - Size of the namei() cache

 The name-to-inode translation (a.k.a., namei()) cache controls the speed of pathname to inode(5) translation.
 A reasonable way to derive a value for the cache, should a large number of namei() cache misses be noticed with a tool such as systat(1), is to examine the system's current computed value with sysctl(8), (which calls this parameter "kern.maxvnodes") and to increase this value until either the namei() cache hit rate improves or it is determined that the system does not benefit substantially from an increase in the size of the namei() cache.

 After the value has been determined, you can set it at system startup time with sysctl.conf(5).